Jonathan2251/lbt/source/lib.rst

 .. graphviz:: ../Fig/lib/compiler-rt-dep.gv
   :caption: Dependences for builtin functions of compiler-rt on libm

+In this section, I get test cases for verification of SW Float Point from compiler-rt/test/builtins/Unit to compiler-rt-test/builtins/Unit/.

+Since lbt/exlbt/input/printf-stdarg.c does not support %lld (long long integeter, 64-bit) and test cases in compiler-rt/test/builtins/Unit needs it to verify the result of test cases for SW Float Point, I port sanitizer_printf.cpp and sanitizer_internal_defs.h of lbt/exlbt/input from sanitizer_printf.cpp and sanitizer_internal_defs.h of compiler-rt/lib/sanitizer_common.

 .. table:: compiler-rt builtins dependences on newlib/libm (open source libc
            for bare metal)